chaos-polymtl/lethe/doc/source/examples/multiphysics/tracer-through-cad-junction/tracer-through-cad-junction.rst

 Parameter File
 --------------

-Using Lethe requires a solver executable, in this case ``gls_navier_stokes``, and a ``.prm`` file.
+Using Lethe requires a solver executable, in this case ``lethe-fluid``, and a ``.prm`` file.
 This second one can be setup in many ways, but for this specific case two aspects must be treated with more care: the enabling of simplex mode, and the setup of the tracer physics.

 Enabling the Simplex Mode
 ~~~~~~~~~~~~~~~~~~~~~~~~~